Terence O'Neill: Resignation

-Retirement
+Retirement and death

 O'Neill retired from Stormont politics in January 1970 when he resigned his seat, having become the Father of the House in the previous year.
 On 23 January 1970, he was created a life peer as Baron O'Neill of the Maine, of Ahoghill in the County of Antrim.
 (The Maine (or Main) is a river which flows near Ahoghill.)

 O'Neill spent his last years at Lisle Court, Lymington, Hampshire, although he continued to speak on the problems of Northern Ireland in the House of Lords where he sat as a cross-bencher.
 He appeared on the BBC Election Night programme in October 1974, where he clashed with the newly elected Ulster Unionist Party MP for South Down, Enoch Powell, over Northern Ireland's politics.
 His reform policies are largely forgotten by British Unionists and Irish Nationalists in Northern Ireland; however, he is remembered by historians for his efforts to reform the discrimination and sectarianism within the region during the 1960s.
 In retirement he was also a trustee of the Winston Churchill Memorial Trust.

+O'Neill died from cancer at his home on 12 June 1990.
+His estate was valued at £443,043.